Julian Mayfield: Career

 Mayfield returned to the United States in May 1967 and took a job teaching at Cornell University.
 At the invitation of film director Jules Dassin, he began rewriting the script for The Betrayal, which would later be made into the film Uptight (1968).
 The movie, which was shot on location in Cleveland, was a financial failure, but it presaged the explosion of Black films in the late 1960s and early 1970s known as Blaxploitation.
-In November 1971, Mayfield relocated to Guyana at the invitation of Tom Feelings, an artist and friend from Ghana, who had recently relocated as a planning officer in the Guyanese Ministry of Education.
+In November 1971, Mayfield relocated to Guyana at the invitation of the artist Tom Feelings who had recently relocated as a planning officer in the Guyanese Ministry of Education.
 There, he worked for the government of Forbes Burnham in that leader's attempt to modernize his recently independent nation.
 Burnham, who had previously been a staunch ally of the United States in the 1960s, proclaimed his support for other Caribbean revolutionary movements in the early 1970s.
 His first marriage having ended in divorce, Mayfield married Joan Cambridge, a Guyanese writer and colleague in the Ministry of Information and Culture, in 1973.
 As internal politics became more heated, the nation's economic fortunes suffered and Mayfield left the country in 1975.

+Work as a teacher and university professor

 He won a Fulbright Fellowship and taught in West Germany and Turkey in 1976.
 From 1975 to 1978, he worked as a visiting professor at the University of Maryland, College Park, and for his last six years the writer-in-residence at Howard University.

+Death

 Mayfield died of cardiac arrest at Washington Adventist Hospital in Takoma Park, Maryland, on October 20, 1984, aged 56.